SSG-DRD-IOT/lab-nuci7-setup/setup-arduino-create-agent.md

 After you install the Arduino Create Agent, it will use the USB cable that you connected from the device to your development computer to login to your device, get the IP address and complete the registration process with the Arduino Create environment.

-## Name Your Computer
+## Name Your Device
-Lastly, you will be asked to name Your device.
+Lastly, you will be asked to name your device.

 ## Now You Can Begin Coding